icepaq/icepaq/README.md

 💐 The founder of [scentsubs.com](https://scentsubs.com).
 A subscription service that sends you a new fragrance each month.

-🤝 I'm constantly getting involved in open source projects, as I love to work on the very tools and projects that I use on a daily basis.
+🤝 Constantly getting involved in open source projects.
+I love to work on the very tools and projects that I use on a daily basis.

 <!--
 **icepaq/icepaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.